Skip to content

 Six month review

-Where sufficient information is shared with the HEA, a follow up request for information is made six months after the family has started to home educate; ideally, parents are asked to complete an education report template although again, they may prefer to share the information requested in a format of their choosing.
+Where sufficient information is shared with the Home Education Officer, a follow up request for information is made six months after the family has started to home educate; ideally, parents are asked to complete an education report template although again, they may prefer to share the information requested in a format of their choosing.
 Again, the update should include details of any provision external to the home, and up to date contact details for the family.

-The parent will be asked to set out in detail the education they are providing for each of their children to show that the education satisfies the Education Act, meaning that the child/ren is/are receiving a full-time education suitable to age ability and aptitude and any special educational needs.
-It is helpful if the report is accompanied by photos of each child’s work.
+The parent will be asked to set out in detail the education they are providing for each of their children to show that the education satisfies the Education Act ie that the child/ren is/are receiving a full-time education suitable to age ability and aptitude and any special educational needs.

 Annual review of home education